japila-books/spark-sql-internals/docs/hive/HiveClientImpl.md

 * `HiveClientImpl` is requested to <<renamePartitions, renamePartitions>> or <<alterPartitions, alterPartitions>>

-* `HiveTableScanExec` physical operator is requested for the link:HiveTableScanExec.adoc#rawPartitions[raw Hive partitions]
+* `HiveTableScanExec` physical operator is requested for the HiveTableScanExec.md#rawPartitions[raw Hive partitions]
 ====

 === [[newSession]] Creating New HiveClientImpl -- `newSession` Method